kevinhenry/reading-notes/class-14a.md

 ## Combining Transforms
 It is common for multiple transforms to be used at once, rotating and scaling the size of an element at the same time for example.
 In this event multiple transforms can be combined together

-## Transform Origin - dead center of an element, both 50% horizontally and 50% vertically
+## Transform Origin
+The dead center of an element, both 50% horizontally and 50% vertically

 ## Perspective
 - In order for three-dimensional transforms to work the elements need a perspective from which to transform